Marija Kostović - Pilot Cosmonaut

 Malevolent proofreaders.
 When proofreaders are malevolent, they become like spiders crawling all over me in my worst nightmare.
 They be like “It should not be ‘loosen’, but ‘unloosen’; it’s a major error in translation and the overall quality of translation is fishy.”
 It all results in a back-and-forth exchange of self-justifications, which is frustrating for both the translator who has known all along that there was nothing wrong with his/her translation “Loosen bolts on the side of the crane” and the client.
 I value my time as well as that of our clients and our linguists, so thus produced waste of our time is my worst nightmare.
 Luckily, we run into them so rarely that I firmly believe that they actually inhabit another dimension.

 Do you have any superpowers?

 Super humongous toleration.
-When you deal with a great number of different people, you need to keep reminding yourself of the old saying “To err is human”.
-I try to be understanding and tolerant to human errors and never let them get to me at work.
+When you deal with a great number of different people, you need to keep reminding yourself of the old saying “To err is human.”
+I try to be understanding and tolerant of human errors and never let them get to me at work.